 EB-2 Visa Attorney in Dallas

 Individuals who can offer the United States their special skills, experience and knowledge through a higher education, or unique abilities that would benefit the nation’s well being may be able to enter the country using a second preference EB-2 visa.
-Unlike many other forms of visas, the United States Citizenship and Immigration Services (USCIS) and the Department of Labor (DOL) are invested in who is given an EB-2 visa.
+Unlike many other forms of visa like family visas, the United States Citizenship and Immigration Services (USCIS) and the Department of Labor (DOL) are invested in who is given an EB-2 visa.

-Eligibility Criteria for EB-2 Visas
+Eligibility Criteria for EB-2

 When filing for an EB-2 visa, you must first decide which of the three subcategories best fit your unique situation.

-EB-2 subcategories are:
+The subcategories are:

-- Advanced educational degree: A person who holds an advanced degree in their field, such as a doctorate or master’s degree, can apply for an EB-2 visa.
+- Advanced educational degree: A person who holds an advanced degree in their field, such as a doctorate or master’s degree, can apply for EB-2.
 The only documentation required in many advanced degree EB-2 visa filing is evidence of the degree.
 This can be as simple as providing a copy or the original degree obtained.
 In some cases, proof of an equivalent degree or a U.S. baccalaureate degree may also be acceptable.

 - Exceptional skills: If you hold a degree related to science, art, or business that is above most others in your field, you can apply for an EB-2 visa based on your exceptional abilities.
 You must back your skills with proof of 10 years of full-time experience, an official practitioner’s license, a high salary for your work, professional recognitions, and membership to relevant associations.